+Wolfgram & Associates has the experience to help burn injury victims.
 Burn injuries are a complex and wide-ranging area of law practice.
-Burns can be caused by fire, hot water, electricity, or chemicals.
+Fire, hot water, electricity, or chemicals can cause burns.
 Your burn injury lawyer must be knowledgeable about product liability, premises liability, workers’ compensation, medical malpractice, and professional negligence.

 - Destroyed by firefighters

 - Dismantled, thrown away, or fixed by landowners or employers.

 After you contact Wolfgram Law for a burn injury case, we will immediately hire a team of fire investigators or forensic engineers.
 We will rush and meet them at the scene.
 If it is in our client’s best interest, we employ other more specialized experts to help us with your case.
 Our foremost concern is gathering evidence quickly.